Nytah/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 * 12-fizzbuzz.py: function that prints the numbers from 1 to 100 separated by a space
 * 13-insert_number.c: function in C that inserts a number into a sorted singly linked list
 * 100-print_tebahpla.py: program that prints the ASCII alphabet, in reverse order, alternating lowercase and uppercase not followed by a new line
+* 101-remove_char_at.py: function that creates a copy of the string, removing the character at the position n